absolutelightning/treds/README.md

 * `LRANGE key start stop` - Returns the elements from start index to stop index in the list with key
 * `LLEN key` - Returns the length of list with key
 * `LINDEX key index` - Returns the element at index of list with key

+#### Set Store
+* `KEYSS cursor regex count` - Returns count number of keys in Set Store matching a regex in lex order starting with cursor.
+Count is optional.
+Last element is the next cursor
 * `SADD key member [member ...]` - Adds the members to a set with key
 * `SREM key member [member ...]` - Removes the members from a set with key
 * `SMEMBERS key` - Returns all members of a set with key